 Key facts

-- All Company Tax Returns (CT600) must be filed electronically — paper returns are no longer accepted.
+- All Company Tax Returns (CT600) must normally be filed electronically — paper returns are accepted only with a reasonable excuse or when filing in Welsh.

 - Statutory accounts and tax computations must be in iXBRL (inline eXtensible Business Reporting Language) format.